sabomichal/akka-java-springfactory/README.md

 For detailed examples see the provided unit tests.

-If you like it, give it a star, if you don't, write an issue and if this concept is totally wrong, let me know.
+If you like it, give it a star, if you don't, please write an issue.